grandw0lf/RepData_PeerAssessment1/PA1_template.md

     ## [1] 2304

-Devise a strategy for filling in all of the missing values in the dataset.
+Devise a strategy for filling in all of the missing values in the data set.

 ``` r
 imputed_steps <- average_daily_activity$mean[match(activity$interval, average_daily_activity$interval)]
 ```

-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+Create a new data set that is equal to the original data set but with the missing data filled in.

 ``` r
 activity_imputed <- transform(activity, steps = ifelse(is.na(activity$steps), yes = imputed_steps, no = activity$steps))